 The HSE Global Health Programme was established in June 2010 when the HSE signed a memo of understanding (MOU) with Irish Aid, the official Government aid programme.
-You can read the Memo of Understanding here.

 The main rationale for the programme is that the least developed countries have great health needs with high rates of infectious and non-communicable diseases and high child and maternal mortality.
 The HSE can support these countries to strengthen their health services and improve health outcomes.
 There are also reciprocal benefits to our own health service through learning from other countries as we share many of the health challenges.
 It also benefits our health security in Ireland if we help tackle global threats in other countries, such as the recent Ebola outbreak.

 Omdurman Maternity Hospital, supported through partnership with Cork University Maternity Hospital

 The main goal of the programme is to make an effective contribution towards improving health in less developed countries.
 Our main resource is the experience and expertise of our staff.
 Our main strategy is to facilitate linkages between Irish hospitals/health institutions and similar institutions in other countries.
 Funding for projects and activities is raised from other sources and does not come from the HSE budget.

 The programme is situated within the National Quality Improvement Team and builds on many initiatives already undertaken by health staff.
 These range from providing support for hospitals in other countries to individuals who go overseas for development projects or following humanitarian disasters.
 The Programme Lead is Dr David Weakliam, Consultant in Public Health Medicine.

 - Norah Mason

 For more information you can contact the programme at firstname.lastname@example.org

 Let us know if you would like your details to be added to a contact list so you can receive email updates about the programme.